 Amauri Carmona Morelos Factbox

 Criminal Activities: Drug trafficking, money laundering

 Area of Operation: North Atlantic Autonomous Region (Nicaragua)

 Carmona reportedly once owned a nightclub in Managua that was used as a meeting point to negotiate the purchase and movement of drug shipments.
 The nightclub, “Mr. Sponge,” was also used to launder his criminal proceeds.

 Carmona allegedly participated in a drug trafficking organization that smuggled drugs through small indigenous villages along the Caribbean coast.

-His base of operations is Walpasiksa in Nicaragua’s jungle-covered North Atlantic Autonomous Region (RAAN), a rural area home to many of Nicaragua’s home-grown criminal networks.
-He is also thought to move frequently between San Andres and Honduras.
+His base of operations was Walpasiksa in Nicaragua’s jungle-covered North Atlantic Autonomous Region, a rural area home to many of Nicaragua’s home-grown criminal networks.
+He is also thought to have moved frequently between San Andres and Honduras.

 Allies and Enemies